Dathasai1234/Personal-Notes/Security/Defender for cloud/Archive/youtube.md

 Defender for Cloud's agentless secrets scanning for Virtual Machines (VM) locates plaintext secrets that exist in your environment

 We already got a snapshot of a VM disk and scanned by the #MDVM (Microsoft Defender Vulnerability Management) engine.
-Another engine set of engine also scanning the same disk for *secrets* like the above once.
+This engine also scans the same disk for *secrets* like the above once.

 The thing is not only finding the vulnerabilities for a VM, lets say using that vulnerability the attacker might exploit and have a bridge to that VM and take those secrets and laterally moving to next workload to attack and most likely to access.